nodos-dev/docs/docs/Subsystems/nosVulkan.md

 	}
 }
 ```

+!!! warning
+	Don't forget to check for the availability of the subsystem.
+Since the subsystem may not be available.

 ## Shader Only Nodes
 To add a shader only node(such as `Color Correct`), add the node to plugin's noscfg and create a nosdef for the node.
 In the nosdef, add pins and other fields as if the node is a regular node.
 Then, in the node definition, fill the ``#!json "contents`` field as shown in the example.
 The path given in ``#!json shader`` field is relative to the plugin's noscfg file.
 If the file extension doesn't end with `.spv`, nosVulkan tries to compile the given file using glslc and dxc, whichever compiles.
 Shader only nodes do not need a .dll file and the plugin doesn't need to export their node functions.